Clinical Dating Guide

 Do you plan all the dates, manage his emotions, and solve his problems?
 Learn why over-functioning is a covert attempt to control the relationship and how to stop.

-When you bring this trauma response into dating, you subconsciously attempt to make yourself so indispensable that the man could not possibly survive without you.
-You over-give to ensure you are never abandoned.
+"Over-functioning is a trauma response designed to ensure safety.
+You subconsciously attempt to make yourself so indispensable that your partner couldn't possibly survive without you—a desperate attempt to guarantee you are never abandoned."

 The Magnetism of Under-Functioners

-The tragedy of over-functioning is that it magnetically attracts under-functioners.
-If you rush in to solve every problem, plan every date, and manage every emotion, you rob your partner of the opportunity to step up.
-Over time, even a capable man will regress into a state of learned helplessness.
-The dynamic shifts from a romantic partnership of equals into a toxic mother-son dynamic.
-Eventually, your resentment will boil over, and his attraction to you will die, because nothing kills romantic polarity faster than maternal management.
+When you rush in to solve every problem, you rob your partner of the opportunity to step up.
+Over time, even a capable person will stop trying.
+The dynamic shifts from a romantic union into a toxic "parent-child" structure.
+Eventually, your resentment will boil over, and their attraction to you will fade; nothing kills romantic polarity faster than maternal management.

 The Discipline of Doing Less

-Healing requires you to do the one thing that terrifies your anxious nervous system: Do Less.
-You must drop the rope.
+Healing requires you to do the one thing that terrifies your nervous system: **Drop the rope.** This isn't about being "petty" or "lazy"; it’s about creating the vacuum necessary for your partner to exist as an adult.

 Tired of the Toxic Cycle?